 10 June 2023

 A man obviously a YAHOO guy hit a car came out to protest about what the man just did to her car.
 The yahoo guy instead of coming down from his car simply told the woman he would drive over her if she didn't get out of the way.

-Governorship elections are due to take place in Anambra State on November 6 2021.
-Vehicle movement within the state will be restricted and travel into and out of the State prevented during the election.
-There is often a heightened risk of violence around elections.
+Governorship elections took place in Anambra State on November 6 2021.
+Vehicle movement within the state was restricted and travel into and out of the State prevented during the election.
+There was often a heightened risk of violence around elections.
 You should monitor local media for updates, and follow any instructions from local police and security forces.

 5 November, 2021

 Stay Home: Avoid travelling unless is absolutely necessary